 When you use the "lay" command, you want to tug the leash down as you put pressure on their rump.
 By pulling down, it will teach your dog what you expect.
 Getting your pup to lay is more beneficial in the long run than to sit, despite most people's insistence on using the "sit" command.

-The reason I say this is because lying down is more comfortable than sitting down for your dog; therefore, it is more useful if you want your dog to stay in one position for long periods, like when you answer the door.
+I say this because lying down is more comfortable than sitting down for your dog; therefore, it is more useful if you want your dog to stay in one position for long periods, like when you answer the door.
 Your puppy may begin to squirm if you have him stay in the "sit" position too long, especially when they are a young puppy or an older dog that has joint issues.

 For the "stay" command, you should be able to drop the leash, walk away, then say "release," and he should know to come to you.
 You may need to practice a lot.
 You also may need to reposition him in his original spot many times before he learns to stay.

-Make sure when you first are teaching your dog these commands to lay the praise on thick, even if you had to force them in the position.
-The only way they will learn what you expect is by praising them when they do well.
+When you first are teaching your dog these commands, make sure to lay the praise on thick, even if you had to force them in the position.
+They will only learn what you expect by praising them when they do well.
 Your puppy will soon search for the praise by doing it more quickly and quickly.
 Soon you will not have to guide their body.

 Hide and Seek

 Hide and Seek is an enjoyable game for you, your company, and your dog.
-With this game, you will need to use your puppy's favorite toy.
-It's essential to name its toy, so your pup knows what it's called.
+You will need to use your puppy's favorite toy with this game.
+It's essential to name its toy so your pup knows what it's called.
 For instance, my dog loves his squirrel.
 So we often will say, "Here's your squirrel," when we give it to him.
 He now knows what "squirrel" is.